 “He can stomp a mountain flat as a field!”
 Others would conjecture.

-Before long, her interest in the job had brought her before the king of Rumstead who pretty much discredited her ability to kill the giant.
-But her stolid confidence had brought forth an offer: Kill the giant and half the kingdom, plus five chests filled with gold would be hers.
+Before long, her interest in the job had earned her an audience with the king of Rumstead.
+Given his amused expression during her proposal, he pretty much discredited her ability to kill the giant.
+But her stolid confidence had brought forth an offer: kill the giant and half the kingdom, plus five chests filled with gold would be hers.
 The price was astronomical.
 Rumstead was the largest and one of the most prosperous kingdoms known and even owning half of it would make her the richest woman in history.
-But Helia suspected the bounty was made so rich because the king and the others didn’t believe for a second that this mere woman could slay such a legendary beast.
+But Helia suspected the bounty was made so rich because the king and the others didn’t believe for a second that a mere woman could slay such a legendary beast.
 She intended to prove them wrong and silence their derisive laughter.

 Her first two days of travel were uneventful and she got far without so much as seeing a single person.
 It was the third day when that changed.
 Helia had finished her lunch and had ridden into midday when she heard a woman’s voice somewhere nearby.
 She sounded in distress.
 Normally Helia only focused on her job but she was indeed curious as to whom it might be considering she hadn’t seen any humans since the start of this trip.
 She turned her horse and directed it toward the sound.
 As she rounded a few trees the sound of tree branches shaking made her look up.